-Travel between the islands is made possible by ferry, sea plane and traditional water taxis, dgħajsa (pronounced ‘dysa’), which have been used for centuries.
+Travel between the islands is made possible by ferry, seaplane and the centuries-old water taxis known as dgħajsa (pronounced ‘dysa’).

 Public transport in Malta

-Expats who will be using buses often should consider buying a Tallinja Card, which offers better deals on fares and can be recharged at vending machines and tickets offices.
+Frequent commuters should consider buying a Tallinja Card, which offers better deals on fares and is rechargeable online or at vending machines and ticket offices.

 Taxis in Malta

 The most common taxis in Malta are painted white, with a ‘taxi’ sign on the roof and a registration number on the front doors.
-New arrivals can catch a taxi from the airport to various destinations at set fees, but passengers hailing a taxi off the street or at a taxi stand should agree on a price beforehand.
-There are also black cabs which may offer more comfort, but these need to be reserved in advance.
+New arrivals can catch a taxi from the airport to various destinations at standard fees.
+Taxis can also be hailed off the street or found at taxi ranks, but expats should agree on a price with the driver beforehand.
+There are also black taxis, which are more comfortable, but expats will have to book these in advance.

 Driving in Malta

-►For more on the banking system in Malta, see Banking, Money and Taxes in Malta
+►For info on the banking system in Malta, see Banking, Money and Taxes in Malta